 Only a fraction are recycled by bringing them to back to stores, such as Big Y,and Price Chopper, that accept them.

 Plastic bags are lightweight and aerodynamic, making them a good candidate for litter.
 Sadly, littered bags can be mistaken as food by wild animals.
 Plastic bags choke, strangle and entangle animals, birds, and fish on land and in water including turtles, whales, seals and sea lions in the marine environment.[ii]
 Many of these animals are already threatened due to over fishing or habitat loss.

 When plastic bags finally do break down, they do not dissolve into benign substances.
 Instead they fracture into smaller and smaller bits called “micro plastics.”
 These small particles present the greatest long-term danger, as they displace food supplies in the world’s oceans.[iv]

 Plastic bags are made of non-renewable sources.

 Reusable bags are available through a variety of retail stores.
-The Solid Waste Advisory Committee is selling teal blue reusable bags for $1.
-You can purchase them in the public works/engineering office of the Town Hall.
+The Town is offering reusable bags for free to residents.
+Visit the public works/engineering office in the Town Hall for your bag.

 Free reusable bags have been given out at various town events.

 [ii] Lazar, B. and R. Gracan, “ Ingestion of marine debris by loggerhead sea turrles, Caretta caretta, in the Adriatic Sea. “ 2011.
 Marine Pollution Bulletin 62: 43-47; United Nations Environmental Programme.
 “Marine Litter – Trash that kills”.
-2001. (http://www.unep.org/regionalseas/marinelitter/publications/default.asp)
+2001. (https://www.unep.org/regionalseas/marinelitter/publications/default.asp)

-[iii] Algalita Marine Research Foundation, Research-Pelagic Plastic-Gyre Voyage 2002, July 26, 2002 (http://www.algalita.org/research_ffs.html).
+[iii] Algalita Marine Research Foundation, Research-Pelagic Plastic-Gyre Voyage 2002, July 26, 2002 (https//www.algalita.org/research_ffs.html).

 [iv] Crump, Andrea, Marine Conservation Society, Long Term Impacts of Plastic Bags in the Marine Environmentwww.mcsuk.org/downloads/policy/coastal_polln/MCS_Long_Term_Impacts_of_Plastic_Bags_In_the_Marine_Environment_(Aug_2004).doc; https://wedocs.unep.org/.../-Marine_litter_Vital_graphics- 2016MarineLitterVG.pdf.pdf?